 A panel discussion hosted by the University Without Walls Social Justice Residency with John Bracey (UMass Amherst W.E.B.
 DuBois Department of Afro-American Studies), Heshima Moja (University Without Walls), Marianne Bullock (Prison Birth Project).
 Co-sponsored by the Feinberg Family Distinguished Lecture Series.
 7:30pm, UMass Center at Springfield

 Women are the fastest growing segment of the US prison population, and women of color and trans women are incarcerated at disproportionate rates.
 This panel will discuss what this means for women, children, and families, including how to address violence against women in the age of mass incarceration.
 With Andrea James (Families for Justice as Healing, National Council for Incarcerated and Formerly Incarcerated Women and Girls), Mariame Kaba (Project NIA and Love & Protect), Victoria Law (freelance journalist, author of Resistance Behind Bars: The Struggles of Incarcerated Women), Herschelle Reaves (Activist, Springfield, MA), and Elias Vitulli (Gender Studies, Mount Holyoke College).
-5:30pm, Cape Cod Lounge, UMass Amherst Student Center
+Copies of the presenters' books will be available for purchase.
+5:30pm, Cape Cod Lounge, UMass Amherst Student Center.
+More info here

 Wednesday, September 28 – The Circumference of a Prison: Youth, Race, and the Failures of the American Justice System, Feature Lecture

 Lecture and book signing with Reginald Dwayne Betts, author of A Question of Freedom, PEN New England Award winner and national spokesperson for the Campaign for Youth Justice.
 Arrested at age sixteen, Betts served eight years in an adult prison.
 Today, Betts uses his experiences to speak about the current state of the criminal justice system—including sentencing juveniles as adults, solitary confinement, maximum security prisons, the collateral consequences of a criminal record—and presents promising ideas for reform.
-7pm, Cape Cod Lounge, UMass Amherst Student Center
+Books will be available for purchase at the event, courtesy of Amherst Books.
+7pm, Cape Cod Lounge, UMass Amherst Student Center.
+More info here

 Lecture and book signing with award-winning historian Talitha L. LeFlouria (University of Virginia) on the plight of post-Civil War black women prisoners and their day-to-day struggles to overcome work-related abuses and violence.
 Copies of LeFlouria's prize-winning book Chained in Silence will be available for purchase.
 UMass/Five College Graduate Program in History Distinguished Annual Lecture.
-4:30pm, Bernie Dallas Room, Goodell Hall, UMass Amherst
+4:30pm, Bernie Dallas Room, Goodell Hall, UMass Amherst.
+More info here

 Wednesday, October 26 – Resisting Police Violence in Springfield and Beyond: Mothers, Scholars, and Queer People of Color Speak Out

-An evening with local and national voices, Kissa Owens (mother of Delano Walker), Andrea Ritchie (attorney, writer, Soros Justice Fellow), ShaeShae Quest (OutNow), Maria Ververis (mother of Michael Ververis), and Rhonda Williams (community organizer and scholar).
+An evening with local and national voices, Kissa Owens (mother of Delano Walker), Andrea Ritchie (attorney, writer, Soros Justice Fellow), ShaeShae Quest (OutNow), Maria Ververis (mother of Michael Ververis), and Rhonda Y. Williams (scholar and community activist).
 Co-hosted by OutNow, Arise for Social Justice, and Project Operation Change, with the STCC School of Arts, Humanities and Social Sciences.
-7pm, Scibelli Hall Auditorium, STCC, Building 2
+7pm, Scibelli Hall Auditorium, STCC, Building 2.
+More info here

-October, Date TBD – Conversation with Dr. Rhonda Williams
+Thursday, October 27 – Conversation with Dr. Rhonda Y. Williams

 Tuesday, November 1 – Concentration Camps, American Style: Japanese Americans and WWII

 On the eve of the 75th anniversary of Executive Order 9066 which authorized the removal and incarceration of 120,000 Japanese Americans, this lecture by Franklin Odo (Amherst College) explores the history and legacy of Japanese internment.
-5pm, Herter Hall 601, UMass Amherst
+5pm, Herter Hall 601, UMass Amherst.
+More info here

 Monday, November 7 – Know Your Rights

 Workshop with Northampton attorney Luke Ryan on rights and legal advice in handling encounters with law enforcement.
-Time TBA, Campus Center 904, UMass Amherst
+6:30pm, Campus Center 904, UMass Amherst